 Excess Accumulation Penalty.
 Except for certain spouse beneficiaries, if the beneficiary does not withdraw the amount required to be distributed for a given year, they may be subject to an excess accumulation penalty tax.
-While the excess accumulation penalty is 25% of the amount not distributed as required, it may generally be reduced to 10% for beneficiaries who take a corrective distribution and submit a modified federal income return within the applicable correction window.
+While the excess accumulation penalty is 25% of the amount not distributed as given year, they may be subject to an excess accumulation penalty tax.
+While the excess accumulation penalty is 25% of the amount hot distributed as required, it may generally be reduced to 10% for beneficiaries who take a corrective distribution and submit a modified federal income return within the applicable correction window.
 The correction window begins on the date the excess accumulation penalty is incurred and, generally, ends on the last day of the second tax year following year in which the penalty was incurred.
 (This window could end earlier if a notice of deficiency is mailed, or the penalty tax is assessed.)
-The beneficiary must report the excess accumulation penalty tax by filing a completed Form 5329 with the IRS along with their payment.
-Beneficiaries should consult a tax or legal advisor for the correction window applicable to their specific circumstances, as well as for information on other penalty waivers.
+The beneficiaries should consult a tax or legal advisor for the correction window applicable to their specific circumstances, as well as for information on other penalty waivers.

 For taxable years beginning on or after January 1, 2025, if the year-of-death RMD is not satisfied by December 31 of your year of death, your beneficiary(ies) may qualify for an automatic waiver from the excess accumulation penalty if the year-of-death RMD amount is withdrawn by December 31 of the year following your year of death (or, if later, the beneficiary's tax return due date for your year of death, including extensions).
 In addition, certain beneficiaries may also qualify for an automatic waiver from the excess accumulation penalty for year-of-death RMD amounts for tax years beginning before January 1, 2025.
 Note: Under some circumstances, a spouse beneficiary who does not take a required beneficiary distribution, including a year-of-death RMD, by the applicable deadline may be deemed to have made an election to treat the Inherited IRA as their own IRA.

 Required Distributions to Successor Beneficiaries.
-Following the death of your beneficiary, required distributions, which may include a distribution.

-each year or the depletion of the entire Inherited IRA by the applicable deadline, must be withdrawn by the successor beneficiary(ies) as required by the Code and regulations The applicable deadline by which the Inherited IRA must be depleted by a successor beneficiary is generally the end of the 10th calendar year following your beneficiary's death, but it may be earlier, depending on the circumstances.
+Following the death of your beneficiary, required distributions, which may include a distribution each year or the depletion of the entire Inherited IRA by the applicable deadline, must be withdrawn by the successor beneficiary(ies) as required by the Code and regulations The applicable deadline by which the Inherited IRA must be depleted by a successor beneficiary's is generally the end of the 10th calendar year following your beneficiary's death, but it may be earlier, depending on the circumstances.
 Failure to withdraw required distributions or to deplete the Inherited IRA may result in an excess accumulation penalty as described above.